-Solucin® to demonstrate prolonged PFS compared to mTOR inhibitor Everolimus
+Targeted Radionuclide Therapy (TRT) with n.c.a.
+177Lu-Edotreotide (Solucin®) to demonstrate prolonged PFS compared to standard of care mTOR inhibitor Everolimus

-ITM Isotopen Technologien München AG (ITM), a specialized radiopharmaceutical company, today announced the enrollment of the first patient recruited in the COMPETE study, an international pivotal multi-center phase III clinical trial evaluating the efficacy and safety of n.c.a.177Lu-Edotreotide (Solucin[®]) compared to Everolimus in patients with inoperable, progressive, somatostatin-receptor positive neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET).
+ITM Isotopen Technologien München AG (ITM), a specialized radiopharmaceutical company, today announced the enrollment of the first patient recruited in Europe for the COMPETE phase III clinical trial at the University Hospital Marburg, Germany.

+COMPETE is led as an international pivotal multi-center phase III clinical trial evaluating the efficacy and safety of (no-carrier-added) n.c.a.
+177Lu-Edotreotide (Solucin®) compared to Everolimus.
+The enrollment requires patients with inoperable, progressive, somatostatin-receptor positive neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET).
 The primary endpoint is progression-free survival (PFS).
+The study will be conducted predominantly in Europe, North America, South Africa and Australia.
+The first patient to be enrolled and treated was in Australia.